-- Cover Version: "1969" by The Stooges, "Gimme Shelter" by The Rolling Stones (on Some Girls Wander By Mistake), "Sister Ray" by The Velvet Underground, "Ghost Rider" by Suicide, the old staple "Louie Louie" and "The Sisters of Mercy" by Leonard Cohen (a live staple), "Emma" by Hot Chocolate (a bonus track on the 2006 copy of Floodland), "Jolene" by Dolly Parton is another live favourite.
+- Cover Version: "1969" by The Stooges, "Gimme Shelter" by The Rolling Stones (on Some Girls Wander By Mistake), "Sister Ray" by the Velvet Underground, "Ghost Rider" by Suicide, the Garage Rock staple "Louie Louie," "The Sisters of Mercy" by Leonard Cohen (a live staple), "Emma" by Hot Chocolate (a bonus track on the 2006 copy of Floodland), and Gimme Gimme by ABBA and "Jolene" by Dolly Parton are live favourites.

 - Deadpan Snarker: Andrew.

 - Deliberately Monochrome: Every picture of the band.
 Really.

 - Drugs Are Bad: "Logic" is about someone addicted to amphetamines, who basically regards getting high as the only thing that makes his life worth living.
 Even worse, it's likely autobiographical, as Andrew was addicted at the time.

 - Epic Rocking: "Some Kind of Stranger," "Dominion / Mother Russia," "Flood I," "This Corrosion," "Flood II," "Driven Like the Snow," "Colours," "Never Land (Full Length)," "More," "I Was Wrong," "Phantom," "Temple of Love (Extended Version)," and the extended version of "Lucretia My Reflection."